 - A ready-made group of friends to explore the event with together

-Houpla’s interactivity in 2018 was to offer breakfast tacos each morning, as well as carnival games with easy to win prizes that included 3D-printed necklaces made by the camp.
+Houpla’s interactivity in 2022 was to offer breakfast tacos each morning, as well as cheap sunglasses give-away, decoration, and repair in the afternoons.

 By way of comparison, Houpla is an average-sized camp of approximately 50 people.
-Its dues are on the low side of the $300-500 average for theme camps, and it offers a bit higher than average amount of infrastructure and interactivity.
+Its dues are around the $500 average for theme camps, and it offers a bit higher than average amount of infrastructure and interactivity.
 Every theme camp is different, and they range from bare-boned to elaborate glamping experiences with professional chefs, luxurious bathrooms and showers, and dedicated personal assistants.
 Whatever your budget or desired comfort level, theme camps can provide an important foundation of safety and support for your desert camping experience.

 Tents vs. Yurts vs. RV’s